So, about that yoga?

 “Doga” or yoga that involves dogs, is a great opportunity for your furry four-legged loved ones to join you doing yoga.
 This Doga program is a little different then others out there which involve dogs actually doing yoga.
 This is more like your dog gets to run around looking cute, play or relax near you while I work with you to improve your strength, flexibility, balance, and most importantly your level of relaxation.
 As a proud dog mom and animal activist, I am also committed to donating a portion of all the proceeds from Doga classes and events to support local adoption/rescue organizations.

 In Spring of 2018 Sunset Yin Yoga was created to be an accessible way of connecting the mind and body with nature at beautiful Terra Cotta Conservation Area (just 30 mins from Toronto).
-Check out my Facebook page for more info on next year’s program.
+It was so successful, that for 2019 it has evolved into the Nature of Yoga, a series of monthly events in Terra Cotta beginning February 2019.